 There is no general ship computer yet, although crewmembers can use a personal voice-activated computer for making log entries.
 It can only confirm commands through sounds, it does not return verbal answers.

-Starfleet members are familiar with holographic technology, but it is in an early stage and not available for military or recreational purposes (such as a holodeck).
+Most Starfleet members are familiar with holographic technology, but it is in an early stage and not available for military or recreational purposes (such as a holodeck).
 Some species, such as the Xyrillians and the Romulans, have adequate knowledge for large-scale application.
-Instead of a holodeck, the Enterprise crew often organises movie nights where they mainly watch 20th century movies.
+Instead of a holodeck, the Enterprise crew often organizes movie nights where they mainly watch 20th century movies.
 They also play regular basketball tournaments.

 Large space stations, such as Regula 1, are not yet in use.
 Small space-born research stations, like Yosemite Station (orbiting Earth) and Cold Station 12, do exist.